18F/18f.gsa.gov/_posts/2021-04-01-building_a_user-centered_data_strategy.md

 ## Let users be the guideposts

-Human-centered design or “user-centered design” is a methodology that integrates feedback from the people for whom you are designing during the process.
+Human-centered design or user-centered design is a methodology that integrates feedback from the people for whom you are designing during the process.
 The goal of user-centered design is to create a solution that meets real people’s needs, with minimal lost effort and reduced risk.

 User-centered design supports the development of a successful data strategy, through frequent and continuous end-user feedback during the design process.
 [Prototypes](https://methods.18f.gov/make/prototyping/) are a way to get feedback from users, test hypotheses, and validate technology choices.